Addiction to Dilaudid

 As with other opiate painkillers, people abuse Dilaudid for the intense sense of euphoria and relaxation.

-Dilaudid users have a high risk of overdose, which can be fatal.
+Dilaudid abusers have a high risk of overdose, which can be fatal.
 Someone prescribed the drug may not feel enough pain relief and take a higher dose, putting them at risk of overdosing.
 Of course, those abusing the drug may also overdose.
 High doses of Dilaudid slows breathing and blood pressure, sometimes to the point of failure.

 Some signs of a Dilaudid overdose include: